 LEDs are becoming more and more popular for a variety of lighting projects and needs.
 This is due to the excellent power efficiency and extended lifetimes of LEDs over incandescent lamps.
 Also, as the technology improves and production increases, the cost continues to be reduced.

-Following these steps will give us the resistor value for LEDs powered by 12V, DC:
+Following these steps to calculate resistor value for LED Lighting by 12V, DC:

 - Determine the voltage and current needed for your LED.

 - We’ll use the following formula to determine the resistor value: Resistor = (Battery Voltage – LED voltage) / desired LED current.

 - For a typical white LED that requires 10mA, powered by 12V the values are: (12-3.4)/.010=860 ohms.

 - To use several LEDs in parallel, sum the current values.
 From the example above, if we use 5 white LEDs the current requirement is 10mA x 5 = 50mA.
 So (12-3.4)/.050=172 ohms.

 Explain the idea of Calculating Resistor value for LED Lighting